-And there is nothing so welcome after a dark night, perhaps after a night of fishing without result, perhaps after a night of dark dreams, perhaps after a night of division, to hear the words of Jesus, "Come and have breakfast."
+Jesus invites people to come and share food together.
+And there is nothing so welcome after a dark night, perhaps after a night of fishing without result, perhaps after a night of dark dreams, perhaps after a night of division, to hear the loving words of Jesus, "Come and have breakfast."

 Breakfast might mean good old southern scrambled eggs with bacon.
 Maybe grits warmed over a stove for an hour.
 Maybe breakfast means healthy yogurt and granola.
 Maybe fresh blueberries and strawberries.
 Pancakes and maple syrup.
-Maybe a bagel with cream cheese.
+Maybe a bagel with cream cheese, and lox.
 Maybe whole grain toast and honey.
 Maybe fresh fish, fried or broiled this morning, from the sea.
 Maybe just bracing black coffee.

 But breakfast always means something that wakes us up.
 Something that feeds us after a dark night.
 Something that opens our eyes when our dreams have been nightmares, and when the night has not let us sleep at all.
 Breakfast means fresh and new life.
-Breakfast means resurrection.
+If you love someone, feed them breakfast!